 The program comprises lectures, personal and leadership development tools, coaching sessions, visibility training and the opportunity to develop meaningful collaborations – in forums, in teams with a focus on areas of interest, and in small diverse cohorts.

 1. Leadership development

-A range of diagnostic tools will be used to enhance learning, supported by dedicated coaching including LSI 1 & 2, 4MAT.
+A range of diagnostic tools will be used to enhance learning, supported by dedicated coaching, including LSI 1 & 2 and 4MAT.
 Participants will work on developing and articulating a guiding purpose and set of values.
-They will also explore their motivation for leading and consider how they wish to embody leadership in both their personal and professional lives.
+They will also explore their motivation for leading, and consider how they wish to embody leadership in both their personal and professional lives.